-When you are playing in a live casino, there are specific blackjack hand signals you could use to show what your next action is.
+There are specific blackjack hand signals in a live casino.
+You could use them to show what your next action is.
 When blackjack is played with one or two decks, the cards are dealt face down and you can hold them in your hands.
 When the decks are more, the cards are dealt face up.
 Depending on that, the hand signals are as follows:

 Hit – If the cards are face up, just tap on the table with a finger.
 Otherwise, you have to lightly scrape your cards to the felt;